cavo789/marknotes/readme.md

 ## 7. Tips

-### GitHub - Synchronisation
+### GitHub - Synchronization

-Thanks to GitHub, you can synchronise your documentation folder (by default, folder called `/docs`) with your online site.
+Thanks to GitHub, you can synchronize your documentation folder (by default, folder called `/docs`) with your online site.

 The idea is to manage your notes on your localhost, the /docs folder can be a specific repository saved on GitHub.
 By updating yours notes, simply push changes to GitHub.

-There, on github.com, in the `settings` of your repository, add a webhook.
+There, on github.com, in the `settings` of your repository, add a web hook.
 This mechanism will can a specific URL on every changes of the repository.

 On my own, I use the `deploy.php` script (you'll find the script [here](https://github.com/cavo789/git_scripts/tree/master/deploy)) of [Marko Marković](https://github.com/markomarkovic).
 This script will download the repo and install the latest version.